 - You complete 900 hours of work during the school year

 The following educators cannot qualify for the Educator Expense Deduction:

 How much can you deduct for classroom expenses?

-The tax law allows you to deduct up to $250 in school-related expenses from your income.
-If you and your spouse are both teachers and you file jointly, you can each claim up to $250, for a possible $500 total.
+As of tax year 2022 (returns filed in 2023), the tax law allows you to deduct up to $300 in school-related expenses from your income.
+If you and your spouse are both teachers and you file jointly, you can each claim up to $300, for a possible $600 total.
 Of course, you’ll want to keep all your receipts together in a secure place.
 This will ensure that you don’t miss out on a possible deduction when you go to file.
 The IRS even recommends that you record the date, amount you spent, and the purpose of each purchase, so there are no questions at tax time.

 Any of the following expenses will count toward your deduction:

 - Supplies and materials used in the classroom